-Likely hours have been spent researching the right seat to buy, consulting books, websites and asking friends.
-Once you've made the choice of car seats, you read the manual and install the seat with painstaking care.
+A traffic accident with a young child in the car is every parent’s nightmare.
+We spend hours researching the right seat to buy, consulting books, websites and asking friends.
+Once you've made the choice of car seats, you then take painstaking care to install it correctly.

-A car seat harness needs to be taut around your little ones bodies to keep them properly protected.
-Bulky clothing can prevent the harness from being as tight as it should be, so thick or heavy coats should be removed when they get into the car.
-You can tuck a blanket around your child over the harness to keep them snug if needs be.
+Straps need to be taut to keep them properly protected.
+Bulky clothing can prevent the harness from being as tight as it should be, so thick or heavy coats should be removed from your children when you put them in the car.
+You can always tuck a blanket over their harness to keep your little ones snug.

-As parents it’s exciting to have your children move to the next milestone.
-In the world of car seats that milestone mistake is moving a baby to a forward facing car seat before they are ready.
+Moving a baby to a forward-facing car seat before they are ready is one to be avoided.
+Young children in forward facing seats are at greater risk of injury.
 Regulations called i-Size dictate that children should stay rear facing until they are at least 15 months old.

-A good rule of thumb is children 4’ 9” and under should be in a high back booster seat.
+Children must normally use a child car seat or booster seat until they’re 12 years old or 135 cm tall, whichever comes first.
 The extra boost lifts them up higher so that the seat belt rests at the correct height and the high back helps prevent injuries with added protection.

 For added reassurance Good Egg Safety runs events throughout the country to check if car seats are installed correctly.